andresesevilla/fritter-backend/README.md

 - `403` if the user is not logged in

-## `PATCH /api/anxietyshield` - Add a topic to user’s Anxiety Shield
+## `PATCH /api/anxietyshield` - Add a topic to logged in user’s Anxiety Shield

 **Body**